 Safeguarding concerns should be raised with school immediately.
-If a concern means a child is at immediate risk, then the individual needs to contact the local authority Advice and Support Team (see contact information at the start of this policy).
+If a concern means a child is at immediate risk, we will contact the local authority children's social care based on where the child resides.
 All visitors are given safeguarding information which outlines how to share concerns and code of conduct expected by visitors/contractors.

-19. Site Security
+18. Site Security

-We provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
+We understand the importance of site security, which is controlled by precise management directives, but the site is only as secure as the people who use it.
 All people on our site must adhere to the rules which govern it.
-Laxity can cause potential problems with safeguarding, therefore: -